Yaniv-Tzipin/communication_networks/README.md

 Any message that does not follow this sequence → the server closes the connection.

-4. Supported Commands (after successful login)
+4. Supported Commands (after successful login):

 1. parentheses: X

 Checks whether X is a balanced sequence of ( and ).